ComputerFish/MX-9916-Night-Vision/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/ComputerFish/MX-9916-Night-Vision/assets/52689119/dddd5784-b9ad-4527-9234-9cd9eec1914c)  |  ![](https://github.com/ComputerFish/MX-9916-Night-Vision/assets/52689119/35ae8f9f-cc5d-4f7e-9cba-ed5873fbb447)

 Taking apart a device like this can be extremely hazardous if proper precautions are not taken into account.
 Many of the components present in the device, such as leaded solder, toxic potting compounds, and toxic photo-luminous phosphorus, are known to be carcinogenic and toxic.
-Therefore, it is crucial to exercise caution.

 It is important to note that disassembling the device beyond this point is not recommended so that is where I will stop.
 The image tube is vacuum-sealed and contains highly toxic powders and delicate components like the Micro Channel Plate and phosphorus screen.
 However, it is worth mentioning that the ocular lens does feature an intriguing fiber optic lens!